 Category: Driving Tips

 The holiday season is a busy time of the year for Ontario drivers.
 Many of us will spend more time in our vehicles getting the last of our holiday shopping completed and travelling to visit family and friends.

 With the increased road activity, the Ontario Provincial Police often increase their presence on the roads to help keep drivers and passengers safe.

-If you’re planning on getting behind the wheel this holiday, stay safe and avoid costly insurance mistakes by following these holiday safety tips:
+If you’re planning on getting behind the wheel this holiday, don’t wait for the New Year to make your safe driving resolutions.
+Stay safe and avoid costly insurance mistakes by following these holiday safety tips:

 Each year, the Ontario Provincial Police launch their holiday R.I.D.E program with the goal of encouraging safe driving and keeping Impaired Drivers off the road.
-If you’re caught Impaired Driving in Ontario, your insurance rates can be affected for years to come.
+Impaired Driving can affect your insurance rate for years to come.
 If you’re planning to attend a holiday celebration, avoid alcohol or plan a safe ride home by taking transit or using a designated driver.

 If you’re planning to host a holiday party and serve alcohol, arrange safe rides home for your guests or allow guests to stay the night.
 Remember, if a guest leaves your celebration impaired and causes damage or injury to someone else, you may be held responsible.
 If you’re unsure about your liability as the event host, call your insurance broker for more information.

 With all of the holiday shopping and social events, this time of year can be exhausting.
 Did you know that driving tired is a major cause of accidents during the holiday season?
 At-fault accidents are another High Risk Driving factor that can cause your insurance rates to rise.